What is Compassionate Structural Bodywork?

 Let's begin with BODYWORK.
 This is a term that gets thrown around a lot, especially in New York, because whereas "massage" is a regulated industry in New York State, "bodywork" is not, and so many businesses that wish to work outside of the state legal system use this term.
 This is especially true of Asian-style businesses that hire untrained workers.

 So why on earth (you might be thinking) would I use that term to describe my own work?!
 The answer is that "bodywork" is a term that encompasses many more practices than "massage."
 Massage is any practice where a practitioner moves their hands (and knuckles and elbows and maybe even feet!) across the skin to create a physical change in the body.
 Bodywork includes all of these practices, but also includes practices that don't adhere to this definition.
 CranialSacral Therapy, Reiki, the Alexander Technique, Zero Point Balancing, the Bowen Technique, and countless others are all subtle practices that are better described as bodywork.
-In my practice, I use some massage techniques (connective tissue therapy, neuromuscular therapy, Swedish massage) as well as more subtle or energetic bodywork techniques (energy palpation and body mapping).
+In my practice, I use some massage techniques (connective tissue therapy, neuromuscular therapy, Swedish massage) as well as more subtle or energetic bodywork techniques (energy palpation, directed visualization, embodied anatomy, and body mapping).
 You can find more detailed descriptions of these techniques here.